 The intent of this program is promote the exchange of ideas about effective teaching in a social and explicitly non-evaluative setting.
 This is not about critiquing classroom performance.
 Rather, the roundtable groups are meant to discuss and develop pedagogy, and to observe and learn from different styles of teaching.
 Ideally, participation in the program will foster a spirit of collaboration and collegiality among faculty members that lasts beyond the funding period.

 Eligibility.
 All faculty not on leave are eligible to participate.
 It is possible to participate more than once, but not in the same semester and not with the same set of colleagues.
-In any event preference will be given to those who have never before participated.
+Preference will be given to those who have never before participated.
 Groups of size more or less than four can apply but require strong rationale and are normally considered only after groups of four have been approved.

 Guidelines.
 Groups of four can be formed within or between departments, programs, or divisions.
 The groups can also be formed within or between faculty ranks.
 However, senior faculty members should not apply to join roundtable groups with junior colleagues who they will be in a position to evaluate for reappointment or tenure.
 We do not expect groups to form around shared expertise; however, the constitution of each group should be conducive to informed dialogue about pedagogy.

 Deadline.
-The application deadlines are June 29 for participation during the fall semester and January 5 for participation during the spring semester.
+The application deadlines are June 30 for participation during the fall semester and January 15 for participation during the spring semester.
+Applications will be accepted after these dates if the program is not full.

 Reporting.
-Each group is asked to submit a short report describing the process and schedule of their lunches and class visits, and reflecting on the value of the experience.
-These reports should be submitted to the Dean of the Faculty within one month of the end of the semester.
+Each group is asked to submit a short report describing the process and schedule of their discussions and class visits, and reflecting on the value of the experience.
+These reports should be submitted to the Associate Dean of the Faculty within one month of the end of the semester.